-Spend 10 days sharing your love of chamber music in the medieval city of Loches, in the Indre-et-Loire region.
+Spend 10 days sharing your love of chamber music in the medieval city of Loches, in the Indre-et-Loire region of France.

 Location: Saint-Denis International School – 37600 Loches, France.